We're the Grizzly Bears!

 Little Women - Louisa May Alcott

-Please note that our PE lessons will take place on Thursday and Friday this term.
-Our library slot will be every other Wednesday.
+Please note that our PE lessons will take place on Monday and Thursday this term.
+Mondays will be Swimming for Year 4s and Real PE with Miss Barrett and Miss Hind for Year 3s.

 Red Nose Day